 How Long Does It Take for the Eviction to Show Up on a Rental History Report?

 The time it takes for the eviction to show up on your record depends on the speed of the courts in your particular area.
 Some courts are more efficient, while others take their time due to the speed of their processing or their workload.
-However, you can expect a court ordered eviction to show up on your record within 30 to 60 days of the judgement.
-Once it does, you can view it on your rental history report.
+However, your tenant can expect a court ordered eviction to show up on their record within 30 to 60 days of the judgement.
+Once it does, they can view it on their rental history report.

 How Can You Remove the Eviction from your Rental History Report?

 Having your eviction record removed is not difficult by any means.
 You simply have to file a petition in the state jurisdiction where your judgement was passed and pay the filing fees.
 Pay any outstanding balances and make sure to present your story and petition as thoroughly as possible.

 If you are an investor dealing with tenants making your life miserable, reach out to us here and we can talk about your situation to see if a fair cash purchase of your investment property would be in your favor.